samsquire/ideas4/README.md

 # 628. Why some features of Linux are hard to use

 Or why is it so hard to reap child processes.

+I'm not against systemd, but its existence is example of the lack of the richness of APIs in operating system.